 This paper outlines some key lessons learned during the successful deployment of a team of a dozen agents, called Electric Elves (E-Elves), which ran continually from June 2000 to December 2000 at the Information Sciences Institute (ISI) at the University of Southern California (USC)(Scerri et al. 2002; Chalupsky et al. 2001; Pynadath and Tambe 2003; 2001; Pynadath et al. 2000).
 Each elf (agent) acted as an assistant to one person and aided in the daily activities of an actual office environment.
 Originally, the E-Elves project was designed to focus on team coordination among software agents.
 However, while team coordination remained an interesting challenge, several other unanticipated research issues came to the fore.
-Among these new issues were adjustable autonomy, i.e. agents dynamically adjusting their own level of autonomy, privacy and social norms in office environments.
+Among these new issues were adjustable autonomy (agents dynamically adjusting their own level of autonomy), as well as privacy and social norms in office environments.

-Copyright © 2005, American Association for Artificial Intelligence (www.aaai.org).
+Copyright © 2007, American Association for Artificial Intelligence (www.aaai.org).
 All rights reserved.

-This paper outlines both the lessons learned during the E-Elves project and our continued research to address the issues raised.
-Several publications outline the primary technical contributions of E-Elves and research inspired by E-Elves in detail.
+Several earlier publications outline the primary technical contributions of E-Elves and research inspired by E-Elves in detail.
 However, the goal of this paper is to highlight some of what went wrong in the E-Elves project and provide a broad overview of technical advances in the areas of concern without providing specific technical details.